khofstadter/bcmi.khofstadter.com/README.md

 Software

-* experiment with impedence (new shell/sponge, diff locations, etc.)
+* experiment with impedance (new shell/sponge, diff locations, etc.)
 * redesign sequencer;
 * visualisation like spectral data for pace of live drumming;